 I’d therefore recommend you to use social trading sites, if you intend to trade using third-party generated information.

-Getting Started With Social Trading
+Getting Started With Forex Copy Trading in Kenya

 You’ll need to sign up on a social trading platform.
 There are quite a number of them that have sprout up in the past few years.
 However, the most popular and reliable ones included